+10. We will obtain a detailed analysis of the deductions made from rights revenue disclosed in accordance with section 21(4)(i)(v) of the Regulations and: agree the aggregate deduction to VPL's statutory financial statements/underlying financial systems; agree the totals in the analysis to the disclosure in VPL's Transparency Report; and select a sample of items and: agree the items directly to third party documentation; and check that the third party documentation is consistent with their categorisation.
 As disclosed in the Annual Transparency Report, all costs associated with VPL relate to the management of rights and therefore this procedure has been tested as part of procedure 6 above.
 11. We will recalculate the percentages that the cost of the rights management and other services provided to right holders represents compared to the rights revenue disclosed in accordance with section 21(4)(i)(vi) of the Regulations.

-12. We will obtain a detailed analysis of the indirect costs included in the analysis of the cost of the rights management and other services provided to right holders for the purposes of section 21(4)(i)(vi) of the Regulations and:

-- select a sample of items and agreed the items directly to third party invoices or other third party documentation; and - check that the method of allocation of the indirect costs was consistent with VPL's disclosure in accordance with the Regulations.

 We performed the procedures as set out with no matters to report.

-13. We will obtain a detailed analysis of the total amount attributed to right holders, the total amount paid to rights holders, the total amount collected but not attributed to right holders and the total amount attributed to, but not yet paid to, right holders disclosed in accordance with sections 21(4)(j)(i), 21(4)(j)(ii), 21(4)(j)(iv) and 21(4)(j)(v) of the Regulations and:
+12. We will obtain a detailed analysis of the indirect costs included in the analysis of the cost of the rights management and other services provided to right holders for the purposes of section 21(4)(i)(vi) of the Regulations and: select a sample of items and agreed the items directly to third party invoices or other third party documentation; and check that the method of allocation of the indirect costs was consistent with VPL's disclosure in accordance with the Regulations.
+We performed the procedures as set out with no matters to report.
+13. We will obtain a detailed analysis of the total amount attributed to right holders, the total amount paid to rights holders, the total amount collected but not attributed to right holders and the total amount attributed to, but not yet paid to, right holders disclosed in accordance with sections 21(4)(j)(i), We have performed all procedures listed except for testing for the appropriate split of rights types for 'Amounts not disaggregated in this manner in VPL's systems and the information (i.e. the split by rights type for these items) is not available to be disclosed.

-- agree the aggregate amounts to VPL's statutory financial statements/underlying financial systems; - agree the totals in the analysis to the disclosure in VPL's Transparency Report; and - select a sample of items and traced the items to third party documentation to check that the amount allocated and the category of rights managed and type of use to which was it was allocated was consistent with the documentation.
+- financial statements/underlying financial systems; - agree the totals in the analysis to the disclosure in ٠ VPL's Transparency Report; and - select a sample of items and traced the items to third • party documentation to check that the amount allocated and the category of rights managed and type of use to which was it was allocated was consistent with the documentation.